26 Inference for logistic regression

 4th quarter 981 0.24 0.17 0.98

 Because the email dataset has a ratio of roughly 90% non-spam and 10% spam emails, a model which randomly guessed all non-spam would have an overall accuracy of 90%!
-Clearly, we would like to capture the information with the spam emails, so our interest is in the percent of spam emails which are identified as spam (see Table 26.3).
+Clearly, we would like to capture the information with the spam emails, so our interest is in the percent of spam emails which are identified as spam (see Table 26.4).
 Additionally, in the logistic regression model, we use a 10% cutoff to predict whether the email is spam.
-Fortunately, we have done a great job of predicting !
-However, the trade-off was that most of the non-spam emails are now predicted to be which is not acceptable for a prediction algorithm.
+Fortunately, we have done a great job of predicting!
+However, the trade-off was that most of the non-spam emails are now predicted to be spam which is not acceptable for a prediction algorithm.
 Adding more variables to the model may help with both the spam and non-spam predictions.

-\[ \begin{aligned} \log_e\bigg(\frac{\hat{p}}{1-\hat{p}}\bigg) = -0.34 &- 2.56 \times \texttt{to_multiple} + 0.20 \times \texttt{attach} \\ &+ 1.73 \times \texttt{winner}_{yes} - 1.28 \times \texttt{format} \\ &- 2.86 \times \texttt{re_subj} + 0 \times \texttt{exclaim_mess} \\ &- 1.07 \times \texttt{number}_{small} - 0.42 \times \texttt{number}_{big} \end{aligned} \]
+\[ \begin{aligned} \log_e\bigg(\frac{\hat{p}}{1-\hat{p}}\bigg) = -0.34 &- 2.56 \times \texttt{to\_multiple} + 0.20 \times \texttt{attach} + 1.73 \times \texttt{winner}_{yes} \\ &- 1.28 \times \texttt{format} - 2.86 \times \texttt{re\_subj} + 0.00 \times \texttt{exclaim\_mess} \\ &- 1.07 \times \texttt{number}_{small} - 0.42 \times \texttt{number}_{big} \end{aligned} \]

 term estimate std.error statistic p.value